occivink/kakoune-phantom-selection/README.md

 ## Tests

 The `test.kak` file contains tests for the plugin.
-To execute these tests, simply run `kak -n -e 'source test.kak ; exit'`: if the kakoune instance stays open, the tests have somehow failed and the current state can be inspected.
+To execute these tests, simply run `kak -n -e 'source test.kak ; quit'`: if the kakoune instance stays open, the tests have somehow failed and the current state can be inspected.

 ## License